 Make sure you are taking full advantage of the benefits of hemp seed oil for your skin health.

-CBD products for skin health, like CBD balm, that are derived from the hemp plant and contain 0.3% or less of THC are Federally legal for use.
+CBD products for skin health, like CBD balm, that are derived from the hemp plant and contain 0.3% or less of THC are Federally legal for use within the US.
 Keep in mind that just because something is legal at the Federal level, doesn’t mean that it is legal at the state level.

 Our skin contains a network of nerves and receptors that all play an essential part in maintaining our homeostasis.
 From helping regulate body temperature, to providing excess moisturization, to fighting skin conditions – our bodies are equipped to handle these issues quite well.